JavierHiruelo/JavierHiruelo/README.md

-# 👋 Hi, I'm Javier Hiruelo Pérez
+# 👋 Hi, I'm Javier Hiruelo

 ## About Me
 I'm a Biomedical Engineer with a strong passion for AI and Data Science.
 My academic background includes: